KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 A *Scatter* chart is like a cloud where two variables from a data set are plotted on a Cartesian space by using dots.
 By clicking on the *Add widget* button press Chart and then *Scatter*.
-After selecting the dataset to define this chart you need to pick up two *numerical* values representing the measure and the category.
+After selecting the dataset to define this chart you need to pick up two *numerical* values representing the measures on X and Y and the category (Grouping).
-See below image
+See below image.

  .. figure:: media/image034.png